ofdl-robotics-tw/SPIKE-utils/README.md

-# SPIKE-utils
+# SPIKE Utils 🚀

-A collection of utility scripts and tools for LEGO SPIKE Prime (Pybricks).
-LEGO SPIKE Prime (Pybricks) 的實用工具與程式。
+A collection of practical tools and scripts for LEGO SPIKE Prime (using Pybricks).
+Useful for robotics education, quick testing, and performance diagnostics.

+## Features

+- 🔧 Motor control and direction testing
+- 🌀 Real-time motor RPM monitor
+- 🧪 Future utilities for sensors and automation (coming soon)

+## Getting Started

+1. Install [Pybricks](https://pybricks.com/) on your SPIKE Prime hub.
+2. Clone this repo or download individual scripts.
+3. Use Pybricks IDE or Visual Studio Code + Pybricks Extension to flash the programs.

+## License

+MIT License © 2025 Anthony Hsu (OFDL Taiwan)